guanhuankang/Algorithm-Learning/notes/1_TimeComplexity.md

-Read the annti_book.pdf for learning this part.

 ## Time Complexity
+> Chapter 2 of antti_book

 Use O(x) to estimate the complexity of a program.

-For your information, a program usually can be accepted under or closed to O(n)=1e9 in Codeforce platform.
+## Trick-1
 If the program needs to read a large amount of input, we may need to use fast-reading tricks to reduce the IO time.

-## Trick-1

 [SPOJ.com - Problem INTEST](https://www.spoj.com/problems/INTEST/):